Emotional States

 Tension is active and insistent.

-Attention stays with friction, whether it changes or not.
+Attention remains with friction, whether it changes or not.

-A brief shift in the texture of pressure.
+A brief change in the texture of pressure.

-A fragile change in relationship, not a resolution.
+A subtle shift in relationship, not a resolution.

 No state is superior.